 Again, whether or not to do a door replacement project on your own or with a professional depends on your own skillset, your desired features/perks, your project timeline, and your comfort with potentially handling repairs or returns yourself if something goes wrong.

-Moving Forward with Your Door Replacement Project
+Moving Forward with Your Exterior Door Replacement

 - Why you are replacing your door.